UWMRO/uwmro.github.io/_pages/info.md

 ---
 The 30" Boller and Chivens Ritchey-Chretian telescope, focal reducing optics, and the Evora science camera produce a field of view of 8 x 8 arcminutes and a plate scale (with 2 x 2 binning) of 0.93 "/pixel.

 The observatory is located approximately 9 miles West-Southwest of Ellensburg, WA at an altitude of 3930' (1198 m), a longitude of 120.7278 degrees West, and a latitude of +46.9528 degrees.
-The facility offers a full kitchen and a grill.
-Although there is running (cold) water, observers should plan on bringing drinking water.
+It's about 3 hours from UW in Seattle to the doorway of MRO.
+Please note that the last 15 miles of the road are unpaved, and have potentially dangerous turns and road hazards (cows are possible!).
+Please drive slowly and carefully On your way, stop in Cle Elum at Owen's Meat where you'll find the finest brats and steaks outside of Texas, and the finest beef jerky on the planet.
+And yes, in addition to a full kitchen, MRO has a grill.

 The observatory is usually open by mid-May and stays open through September.
 The observing class, Astro 481, has priority for much of the time from late June through the middle of August, but for other times please contact [Oliver Fraser](ojf@uw.edu) with your observing proposal!

-Safety Checklist
+### Safety Checklist
 - First Aid kits are located in the kitchen, on the telescope pier, and in the safety kit.
 The kitchen kit includes small amounts of over-the-counter pain medication, eye wash, and even a snake bite kit.
 The medicine cabinets in each bathroom have other supplies you may need.

 - Keep the gate locked so animals don't get trapped within the fence, and so you can choose who visits you.